CIDARLAB/clotho3/README.md

 Clotho is a framework for building synthetic biology software.

-''Please Note, Clotho 3 is still under Beta testing.
-For a more stable version (with reduced functionality) please try https://github.com/CIDARLAB/clotho3crud ''
+Please Note, Clotho 3 is still under Beta testing.
+For a more stable version (with reduced functionality) please try https://github.com/CIDARLAB/clotho3crud

 Installation
 ------------